dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

-Task-based concurrency is based on repeating transactions that perform fair, stable, non-deterministic choice.
-With support from runtime and compiler, this can be optimized into replication, with each replica taking a different choice.
+For isolated transactions, a non-deterministic choice is equivalent to taking both paths then committing one.
+For repeating transactions, this becomes equivalent to repeating both paths, and can be optimized by replicating the application for each path.
 Effects API:

 * **fork** - response is non-deterministic unit or failure.

 Fork reduces to fair random choice when used in an unstable or non-repeating context.
-Or if further replication is not supported, e.g. due to quotas.
+If replication is not supported, e.g. due to quota limits, a warning should be logged and fork reduces to fair random choice.

 ### Timing